-Yesterday was Election Day in the United States, and since elections take time to tabulate (and people whose candidate lost will sometimes refuse to accept the tabulations, and demand they run ’em again, and even then insist something went wrong in the counting process, and sue, and bear false witness against the tabulators for years afterward), the results are still up in the air.
+Today is Election Day in the United States, and since elections take time to tabulate (and people whose candidate lost will sometimes refuse to accept the tabulations, and demand they run ’em again, and even then insist something went wrong in the counting process, and sue, and bear false witness against the tabulators for years afterward), the results are often up in the air.
 It agitates the impatient.
-But eventually we’ll know who won… and one side or the other is gonna mope about it.
+But eventually we know who won… and one side or the other is gonna mope about it.

 But they put their trust in Jesus.
-So they say… now.
-They weren’t before.
-This “God’s in charge” stuff is what people say after they’ve been putting their trust in an idol, and God just smashed that idol.
-As he does.
+So they say… after the election.
+They didn’t really do it before.
+This “God’s in charge” stuff is what people say after they’ve been trusting

-But not all of ’em will accept the idea God’s in charge.
-A number of them are plotting violence, and justify it by claiming God’s will has been frustrated.
+But not all of ’em accept the idea God’s in charge.
+A number of dissatisfied voters will plot violence, and justify it by claiming God’s will has been frustrated.
 What comes next?
-God’s wrath… which looks suspiciously like their wrath.
+God’s wrath… which always looks not-so-suspiciously like

 Some of us are just that dense.
 I sure was.